-DWS Investment Management Americas, Inc. ("DIMA" or the "Advisor"), with headquarters at 875 Third Avenue, New York, NY 10022, is the investment advisor for the fund.
-Under the oversight of the Board, the Advisor makes investment decisions, buys and sells securities for the fund and conducts research that leads to these purchase and sale decisions.
-The Advisor is an indirect, whollyowned subsidiary of DWS Group GmbH & Co.
+DWS Investment Management Americas, Inc. ("DIMA" or the "Advisor"), with headquarters at 875 Third Avenue, New York, NY 10022, is the investment advisor for each fund.
+Under the oversight of the Board, the Advisor, or the subadvisor, makes investment decisions, buys and sells securities for each fund and conducts research that leads to these purchase and sale decisions.
+The Advisor is an indirect, wholly-owned subsidiary of DWS Group GmbH & Co.
 KGaA ("DWS Group"), a separate, publicly-listed financial services firm that is an indirect, majority-owned subsidiary of Deutsche Bank AG.
 The Advisor and its predecessors have more than 90 years of experience managing mutual funds and provide a full range of global investment advisory services to institutional and retail clients.